upenndigitalscholarship/monuments-research-group/essay/Lee-Stamp.md

 ---
-title: '"The Foremost Apostle of Slavery": J.A.
-Rogers on the 1937 Lee Stamps'
+title: '"The Foremost Apostle of Slavery": J. A. Rogers on the 1937 Lee Stamps'
 lat: 40.4295644
 long: -80.2855788
 topic: Newspapers, Cities, and Individual Authors